Zullo2000/neural-fokker-planck/README.md

 ### Symbolic regression

 Replace the MLP drift $F_\theta(x)$ with a sparse dictionary of basis functions $F(x) = \sum_i c_i \phi_i(x)$ (SINDy-style).
-This would recover closed-form symbolic expressions — e.g., directly identifying "$F(x) = -x^3$" instead of a black-box network.
+This would recover closed-form symbolic expressions,e.g., directly identifying "$F(x) = -x^3$" instead of a black-box network.
 The moment-based training pipeline is agnostic to the function approximator, so this requires only swapping the parameterization.

 ### Beyond Gaussian closure

 The bistable failure motivates three extensions:
-1. **Higher-order moment closure** — include third central moments (skewness) to capture the leading non-Gaussian correction
+1. **Higher-order moment closure**,include third central moments (skewness) to capture the leading non-Gaussian correction
-2. **Many-component GMM** — tile the distribution with many tightly localized Gaussians, each staying nearly Gaussian by construction
+2. **Many-component GMM**,tile the distribution with many tightly localized Gaussians, each staying nearly Gaussian by construction
-3. **Hybrid moment-density approach** — use NFPE for coarse structure and augment with a lightweight density estimator for the non-Gaussian residual
+3. **Hybrid moment-density approach**,use NFPE for coarse structure and augment with a lightweight density estimator for the non-Gaussian residual

 ## Acknowledgements